Merrymane History, Family Crest & Coats of Arms

 Early Origins of the Merrymane family

-The surname Merrymane was first found in Warwickshire
+The surname Merrymane was first found in Warwickshire.

-.
-"Robert de Marmyon, Lord of Fonteney, obtained from his royal master, not long after the battle of Hastings, a grant of the manors of Tamworth, co.
+Robert Marmion (died 1218), the 6th Baron of Tamworth, was an English nobleman, an itinerant justice and was reputed to have been the King's Champion."The chiefs of this great house are stated to have been hereditary champions to the Dukes of Normandy, prior to the Conquest of England: certain it is, that Robert de Marmyon, Lord of Fonteney, Robert de Marmyon, Lord of Fonteney, obtained from his royal master, not long after the battle of Hastings, a grant of the manors of Tamworth, co.
 Warwick, and Scivelsby, co.
 Lincoln, the latter to be held 'by service of performing the office of champion at the King's Coronation.' "

 Early History of the Merrymane family

 This web page shows only a small excerpt of our Merrymane research.
-Another 181 words (13 lines of text) covering the years 1066, 1425, 1489, 1603, 1639, 1449 and 1302 are included under the topic Early Merrymane History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 1066, 1425, 1489, 1603, 1639, 1449 and 1302 are included under the topic Early Merrymane History in all our PDF Extended History products and printed products wherever possible.

 Merrymane Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Marmion, Marmyon, Merryman, Merriman and others.

 Early Notables of the Merrymane family (pre 1700)